GuilhE/Magic/README.md

 #### Android

+The `MagicApp` serves as the entry point and includes the setup for DI.
+There's no Domain Layer and `Shared Data Layer` is the Data Layer itself.
+Finally, the `presentation` contains all the logic related to the UI Layer.

 To run it `./gradlew :androidApp:installDebug`

 #### iOS

-The `App` package serves as the entry point and includes the setup for dependency injection (DI).
+The `App` package serves as the entry point and includes the setup for DI.
 The `Core` defines the DI protocols and container.
 The `Data` acts as a bridge between the App's Data Layer and the Shared Data Layer, where the implementation logic resides.
 The `Domain` contains the bridge protocols and data structures, and also the app protocols.
 Finally, the `Presentation` contains all the logic related to the UI Layer.